Imagine standing in the middle of a dance club, and a play breaks out.

 A live DJ fills the space with sound, spinning the room into oblivion with thumping techno-trance music.
-The environment is immersive, interactive and dripping with electronic imagery, much of it created afresh each night by a live VJ who plays video like a musical instrument, drawing from a vast reserve of "notes."
-Each night is different; each night is alive, as the music and media respond to changing nuances in the performance and the mood of the audience
+The environment is immersive, interactive and dripping with electronic imagery from a live VJ.

 Into this freak-scape wanders Iphigenia, the tragic Greek heroine recast as a spoiled-rich-girl Alice, fallen down the rabbit-hole of the American hypno-media celebrity cult.
 Lost in an ecstasy-laced labyrinth populated by undead club girls, virtual DJs, and sensuously androgynous pop idols, Iphigenia follows her fate as a glam-lamb to the slaughter, a sacrifice on the altar of the military-entertainment complex.